PeterRusznak/hashnode/clbdiyh3e000s08jnd7v7570v.md

 ![Judit_vlasz.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670405412419/G4_S_x4by.png align="left")

-I even managed to freak it out, by ordering a horror-story.
+I even managed to freak it out, by ordering a horror-story:
+![freak_out.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670414914609/J4arblGM2.png align="left")

 Minor remark: *"set sail from Cirkewwa, bound for the island of Malta." *is incorrect.
-Cirkewwa is on the main maltese island (Malta).
+Cirkewwa is on the main Maltese island (Malta).
 Departing from Cirkewwa and heading to Malta makes no sense in real life.

-![freak_out.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670414914609/J4arblGM2.png align="left")

-It can very well give you pros and cons if you need to make decisions:
+Apart from generating stories it can also give you pros and cons if you need to make decisions:

 ![BJJ_pro.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670405956214/68jPhAY4i.png align="left")